Sanket-Tantia/movie-fynd-task/Readme.md

 - Step6: Start the localhost server: python manage.py runserver

 Now the application is ready.
-To test the APIs, we can do it using POSTMAN:
+To test the APIs, we can do it using POSTMAN.\
+In case the application needs to be tested locally, replace the deployed heroku url with localhost url.

-## Search movies:
+### Search movies:
 Movies can be searched using different parameters: name, director_name, genre_name, imdb_score, popularity:
 #### Get all movies:
 REQUEST TYPE: GET\